Metal acetylacetonates: Zinc triad

 The monoaquo complex Zn(acac)2H2O (m.p.
 138–140 °C) is pentacoordinate, adopting a square pyramidal structure.
 The complex is of some use in organic synthesis.
 Dehydration of this species gives the hygroscopic anhydrous derivative (m.p.
 127 °C).
 This more volatile derivative has been used as a precursor to films of ZnO.

 Acetylacetonates of the other elements

-Colourless, diamagnetic Al(acac)3 is structurally similar to other tris complexes, e.g. [Fe(acac)3].
+Colourless aluminium acetylacetonate (Al(acac)3) is structurally similar to other tris complexes, e.g. [Fe(acac)3].
 The trisacetylacetonates of the lanthanides often adopt coordination numbers above 8.

 Variants of acac

 Many variants of acetylacetonates are well developed.
 Hexafluoroacetylacetonates and trifluoroacetylacetonates form complexes that are often structurally related to regular acetylacetonates, but are more Lewis acidic and more volatile.
 The complex Eufod, Eu(OCC(CH3)3CHCOC3F7)3, features an elaborate partially fluorinated ligand.
 This complex is a Lewis acid, forming adducts with a variety of hard bases.

 One or both oxygen centers in acetylacetonate can be replaced by RN groups, giving rise to Nacac and Nacnac ligands.
+Replacement of the oxygen atoms with sulfur gives transition metal dithioacetylacetonates.